-While general social attitudes have improved greatly over the years, people who identify as LGBTQ are still more likely to face discrimination or stigmatisation.
+While general social attitudes have improved greatly over the years, people who identify as LGBTIQ+ are still more likely to face discrimination or harassment.

-They are more likely to be harassed, stigmatised, bullied or face discrimination.
-This may take a public form (e.g. discrimination in a shop or fear for one’s safety on the street) or it can take place in private (e.g. rejection or demonization from family).
-For this reason, many same-sex attracted individuals feel they need to hide that part of their identity from family, friends or co-workers.
+They are more likely to be stigmatised, bullied or face discrimination.
+This may take a public form (e.g. discrimination in a shop or fear for one’s safety on the street) or it can take place in private (e.g. rejection or demonisation from family).
+For this reason, many same sex attracted individuals feel they need to hide or deny that part of their identity from family, friends or co-workers.

 Thankfully, as mentioned, attitudes in society are more accepting than ever.
 This means that many more people are accepting their feelings of same-sex attraction and may be more inclined to disclose this part of their identity to their peers and family.

-Coming out and being open about who you are is a very personal experience.
+Coming out, also known as inviting in or disclosure and being open about who you are is a very personal experience.
 Most same-sex attracted people come to terms with their sexuality earlier in life.
 From there, the actual process of coming out may vary.
 It can be straightforward and natural for some, perhaps starting with family or close friends.
 For others, it may be drawn-out, painful or emotionally difficult.

 Coming out and relationships

-It is widely agreed that that coming out can have important and positive effects on mental health and long-term happiness.
+For some people, coming out can be a liberating and positive experience.
 Nonetheless, big life changes (even positive ones) can be stressful.
 Since coming out is one of the bigger decisions in life, doing so may bring further challenges or place strain on a relationship.